 These external qualifications are not compulsory and entry onto them is at the discretion of the college.
 The course of study for each qualification is in line with the college’s own one-year, two-year and three-year courses, with the additional written work linked to the IPS strand.
 The Stella Mann College Certificates and Diplomas are assessed internally purely on practical demonstration of ability but these external qualifications are externally moderated and contain an academic and theoretical component in addition to the practical assessments.
 The Trinity College Diplomas can be topped up to a full BA(hons) degree through the BA Professional Practice (Arts) programme at Middlesex University, a 15-month distance learning course.

 We offer Dance and Drama Awards (DaDAs) and funding through the Higher Education Funding Council.
-We are in partnership with Bedford College and The University of Northampton.
-This enables our students who are taking the HNC, HND and BA (Hons) Degree Top Up in Performing Arts to access tuition fee and maintenance grants and loans through Student Finance England.
+We are in partnership with The University of Northampton.
+This enables our students who are taking the BA (Hons) Degree in Performing Arts to access tuition fee and maintenance grants and loans through Student Finance England.

 Students can only access one of these forms of funding, meaning that students in receipt of DaDA awards cannot also access HE tuition fees and maintenance loans, and students on the HE course cannot also access DaDA funding.